 At the new AFAS Software Experience Centre at Leusden in the Netherlands, health, well-being and comfort are regarded as a priority for building users.
-A total of 2,000 m of Knauf Insulation's Acoustifit Glass Mineral Wool and 1,200 m of ® Wood Wool A2 Decorative Boards were installed in the futuristic building in addition to 15,000 m of 12.5 mm Knauf A Gypsum Board and 12.5 mm 27,500 m of Diamond Board
+A total of 2,000 m2 of Knauf Insulation's Acoustifit Glass Mineral Wool and 1,200 m2 of Heraklith® Wood Wool A2 Decorative Boards were installed in the futuristic building in addition to 15,000 m2 of 12.5 mm Knauf A Gypsum Board and 12.5 mm 27,500 m2 of Diamond Board umbling traffic, loud neighbours, echoing conference halls, distorted conference calls, beeping delivery vans or the relentless barking of dogs - noise pollution is all around us.